Archbishop of Dublin: History

-- In the Church of Ireland
+In the Church of Ireland

 From 1846 to 1977, the Church of Ireland diocese of Dublin and Glendalough was united with the see of Kildare.
 The current Church of Ireland archbishop is Michael Jackson, Archbishop of the Diocese of Dublin and Glendalough.

-- In the Catholic Church
+In the Catholic Church

 Sometime after the Reformation, Glendalough was dropped from the Catholic archdiocese title.
-The current Catholic archbishop is Dermot Farrell, Archbishop of the Archdiocese of Dublin, who was appointed to the title on 29 December 2020 and installed at St Mary's Pro-Cathedral, Dublin on 2 February 2021.
+The current Catholic archbishop is Dermot Farrell, Archbishop of the Archdiocese of Dublin, who was appointed to the title on 29 December 2020 and installed at St Mary's Cathedral, Dublin on 2 February 2021.